Learn how to get ready for your exam day and know what to expect during and after the test.

 - Use CompTIA CertMaster to address your knowledge gaps.

-When you’re ready and feel confident about what you’ve added to your knowledge, purchase a voucher and schedule your exam.
+When you’re ready and feel confident about what you’ve learned, purchase a voucher and schedule your exam.